coltoncs/react-gatsby-bulma-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: Welcome to my New Website!
+title: Welcome to my Website!
 date: 2016-12-25T02:05:10.000Z
 description: >-
-  Consider this a place for me to show off random trinkets and scripts that I create, as well as progress in my professional life.
+  This will be a place for me to learn web development as well as show off my professional progress.
 featuredpost: false
 featuredimage: /img/dsc_1570.jpg
 tags: